Sega Rally Championship: Home conversions

 Both of the sports reviewers for Electronic Gaming Monthly gave the Saturn version an 8.5 out of 10, saying it "has all of the action and adventure of its arcade cousin.
 If you were disappointed with Daytona, you won't be with Sega Rally".
 Bruised Lee of GamePro praised the additional features of the Saturn version and technical improvements over Daytona USA, but criticized that the sounds, while identical to the arcade version, are unexciting compared to other racing games.
 He said that the power-slide technique can be initially frustrating but once mastered is "effective and fun".
 Maximum decreed the conversion to be "every bit as good as anyone could have ever hoped", stating that aside from the frame rate being reduced to 30 frames per second, it is essentially identical to the arcade version.
 They also complimented the inclusion of a two-player mode, numerous options, and secret modes.
-The Saturn port was another major system-seller for the system in the United Kingdom, becoming the fastest selling CD game at the time.

 The Windows version was less well received.
 Critics generally commented that the fun gameplay is still wholly intact, but that the conversion lacks many features standard to PC racing games and suffers from mediocre frame rates except when playing in low-resolution mode, in which case it instead suffers from having lower detail and more pixelation than the Saturn version.
 Mark Clarkson of Computer Gaming World found the biggest problem was that, being a port of an arcade game, it lacks the longevity expected of a PC game, though he judged it to be fun while it lasted.
 Next Generation concluded that those looking specifically to play Sega Rally Championship on PC would find the version sufficient, but that there were better PC racers available.
 GameSpot's Stephen Poole opined that the content of the game was "just not enough".